eruption-project/eruption/CONTRIBUTING.md

 ## Pull Requests

-* Fork the repo and create your branch from `master`
+* Fork the repo and create your branch from `develop`
 * Implement your changes
 * Make sure your code lints with `cargo clippy`
 * Run `cargo fmt`